jecandone/JC-SWTOR-Tools/README.md

 ![image](https://github.com/user-attachments/assets/6d5c4c72-77b0-433f-9029-e432104c4200)

 This can be helpful if the armor source files have not been updated for future game armors.
 Instead of doing the whole process manually, you can still use the Model ID, Material ID, and Color Scheme ID to import armor that is not in armor source files, as long as it is in the extracted assets directory.

-**<h3>Armor Import (FQN)</h3>**

-Allows for armor import by looking up either in-game (English) name values or by FQN values (if set in "Global Settings").
-Note that many armor values have been translated from their FQN name to their in game name, but not all.
-If in searching for an armor by it's in-game name, search for it by its FQN name and it most likely will be in there, unless it has been added after the last time the armor source files were updated.

 **<h3>Save Texture Files</h3>**